othercat/CJKFontScript/README.md

 //Current release is compatible with Microsoft Office 2016 and Logic Pro X.

 </code></pre>
-Run `sudo bash restore.sh` to restore fonts and settings from the backups created by installer scripts.
+Run `sudo bash restore.sh` to restore fonts and settings from the most recent backup created by installer scripts.

 All of these scripts here need to run with `sudo` to gain administrative permissions.